harshpareek-1/RC-Plane/README.md

 ## Fun Facts
 - Built when i was 15.
-- First RC Plane built from my district.
-- Built with no experience.
+- Built with 0 experience.
 - Built completely from scratch.
-- Took 6 months (due to exams)
+- It Took 6 Long months.

   ## Images